mikelun/pfp-chat/README.md

 # [OpenMetaverse](https://meet.buildship.xyz)

-OpenMetaverse is a project where people with NFTs can find their communities and talk to each other with perfect voice chat.
+OpenMetaverse is a project where people with NFTs can find their communities.
+In my plans, I want to add a role and story for each person, this will help to liberate them in voice chat.
+My goal is to make a cozy place with chill&relax vibe.
-In plans I want to add different rooms for NFT collections and watching films.

 ## Site
 https://meet.buildship.xyz